notnola/pinychat/README.md

 - [Aida](https://github.com/Autotonic)
 - [TechWhizZ199](https://github.com/TechWhizZ199)

 ### To-do

+ - Do all the stuff labeled "todo" in the code.
  - Allow bots to use all module features/commands
  - Write full command documentation
  - Add stream support